© Unofficial Royalty 2024

 June 24, 1768 – Death of Maria Leszczynska of Poland, Queen of France, wife of King Louis XV of France at the Palace of Versailles in Versailles, France; buried at the Basilica of St. Denis near Paris, France

 As Queen, Marie maintained the strict protocol and etiquette of the French court and fully embraced her role and responsibilities of her ceremonial role.
 However, when not at official functions, she preferred to retreat to her private apartments, spending time with a small group of close friends and confidants.
+Queen Marie died at the Palace of Versailles on June 24, 1768.
+She was buried at the Basilica of St. Denis near Paris, while her heart was entombed at the Church of Notre-Dame-de-Bonsecours in Nancy.
 Having held her position for nearly 43 years, Queen Marie was the longest-serving Queen consort in the French monarchy.

 Unofficial Royalty: Maria Leszczynska of Poland, Queen of France